-Except as otherwise described below under "Defeasance," money held for the credit of any Fund or Account under the Trust Agreement shall, to the fullest extent practicable, be invested in Permitted Investments which shall mature or be redeemable at the option of the holder thereof, on such dates and in such amounts as may be necessary to provide moneys to meet the payments required to be made from such Funds and Accounts.
-Amounts on deposit in the Debt Service Fund, the Debt Service Liquidity Account or the Reserve Account may be invested only in Permitted Investments of the type described in subparagraphs (i), (ii), (iii), (iv), (vi), (ix) or (xi) of the definition of Permitted Investments.
-Amounts on deposit in the Debt Service Liquidity Account or Reserve Account may not be invested in any such Permitted Investments which mature or are otherwise not redeemable at the option of the holder thereof, after the next succeeding Note Payment Date following the purchase thereof.
+Except as otherwise described below under "Defeasance," money held for the credit of any Fund or Account under the Trust Agreement shall, to the fullest extent practicable, be invested in Permitted Investments which shall mature or be redeemable at the option of the Registered Owner thereof, on such dates and in such amounts as may be necessary to provide moneys to meet the payments required to be made from such Funds and Accounts.
+Amounts on deposit in the Debt Service Fund, the Debt Service Liquidity Account or the Reserve Account may be invested only in Permitted Investments of the type described in subparagraphs (i), (ii), (iii), (iv), (vi), (vii), (ix) or (xi) of the definition of Permitted Investments.
 Any income from Permitted Investments may be transferred to the Rebate Fund to the extent required by an applicable Supplemental Trust Agreement.

 In computing the amount in any Fund or Account for any purpose, Permitted Investments shall be valued at amortized cost.
 Unless otherwise provided in the Trust Agreement, Permitted Investments in any Fund or Account shall be valued at least once in each Commonwealth Fiscal Year on the last day thereof.
-Notwithstanding the foregoing, Permitted Investments in the Debt Service Liquidity Account shall be valued at amortized cost for all purposes of the Trust Agreement unless and until a withdrawal from such Fund shall be required, in which event such investments shall thereafter be valued at amortized cost or market, whichever is lower, until the balance in such Account, on the basis of such valuation, shall equal the Funded Debt Service Liquidity Account Requirement.